startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 This project was a valuable learning experience, allowing us to explore and work with various advanced technologies, such as utilizing Alchemy-SDK and the Graph Protocol and extensive integration of frontend (Reactjs) and blockchain using the ethers.js library.

----

-## What's next for Aurum Protocol
-- Incorporate the support of ERC 20 tokens, stable coins DAI USDC etc...
-- Enhance the staking and reward in the contract to align with contemporary DeFi standards.
-- Making Protocol more robust and secure.

 <br/><br/>

 ---